Becoming a CBD assessor

 A CBD accredited assessor is someone who has been accredited by the Secretary of the Department of Climate Change, Energy, the Environment and Water as a CBD assessor under the provisions of the Building Energy Efficiency Disclosure Act 2010 (BEED Act).

 The first Module will provide information on the CBD program, how to operate as a CBD accredited assessor and the powers and obligations of CBD accredited assessors under the BEED Act.
 Assessors need to pass an online assessment, comprising multiple choice questions, to complete this module.
 To pass the module, assessors must answer at least 80 per cent of the questions correctly.

 - Register on the CBD Assessor Portal.
 The CBD program has developed an online user interface for CBD accredited assessors.
 This tool assists assessors in creating and managing an online identity used to link to an online 'assessor portal' in order to submit BEECs, TLAs and exemption applications, as well as managing accreditation.
-Upon completion of the CBD Accredited Assessor Training Course - Lighting (Step 1) and passing the CBD Lighting Exam (Step 2), the CBD team will send an invite (via email) containing the instructions for registration.
+Upon completion of the CBD Accredited Assessor Training Course the CBD team will send an email containing the instructions for registration.